OpenRefine/OpenRefine/docs/docs/manual/installing.md

 The quick version:

 1. Install[ Homebrew from here](http://brew.sh)
 2. In Terminal enter ` brew cask install openrefine`
 1. Then find OpenRefine in your Applications folder.

 The long version:

-[Homebrew](http://brew.sh) is a popular command-line package manager for Mac.
+[Homebrew](http://brew.sh) is a popular command-line package manager for macOS.
 Installing Homebrew is accomplished by pasting the installation command on the Homebrew website into a Terminal window.
 Once Homebrew is installed, applications like OpenRefine can be installed via a simple command.
 You can [install Homebrew from their website]([http://brew.sh](http://brew.sh)).

 ###### Install OpenRefine